Our Trustees and Patrons

-He is Chair of Live Consulting, a corporate responsibility consultancy and Head of Corporate Responsibility at FD, the strategic communications division of FTI Consulting.
-He is also Chair of Sport for Life International, which manages education programmers linked to major sports stadiums globally, including in Trinidad, Barbados and Pakistan.
-Lord Newby also holds the position of Chair of Sport at The Prince’s Trust and of IDS (UK’s Sport’s international development charity).
+Before joining the Government, he was Chair of Live Consulting, a corporate responsibility consultancy and Head of Corporate Responsibility at FD, the strategic communications division of FTI Consulting.
+He was also Chair of Sport for Life International, which manages education programmers linked to major sports stadiums globally, including in Trinidad, Barbados and Pakistan.
+Lord Newby also held the position of Chair of Sport at The Prince’s Trust and of IDS (UK’s Sport’s international development charity).

 Fiona became a Trustee of the Transformation Trust in May 2015.
 Fiona joined Compass in November 2008 following 5 years in HR Operations at Comet.
 Prior to this, Fiona had worked at retailers including Dixons, Asda and Safeway in operational roles.
 Since joining Compass, Fiona has looked after numerous parts of the business including managing the HR Shared Services and most recently supporting the Business & Industry sectors.

 In February 2013 Fiona was appointed as HR Director for Compass Group UK & Ireland, bringing her wealth of experience to the exec table.
 As a passionate people person, Fiona likes nothing more than meeting colleagues and clients throughout the business and cites seeing people grow and develop themselves and their careers as the most rewarding part of her role.